MicrosoftDocs/memdocs/sccm/apps/get-started/create-and-deploy-an-application.md

  Use the information in the following sections to create, deploy, and monitor the **Contoso.msi** application for all Windows 10 PCs in your site.

 ### Before you start
- Ensure you have reviewed the information in [Get started with application management in System Center Configuration Manager](../../apps/understand/get-started-with-application-management.md) so that you have prepared your site to install applications and you understand the terminology used in this topic.
+ Ensure you have reviewed the information in [Introduction to application management](/sccm/apps/understand/introduction-to-application-management) so that you have prepared your site to install applications and you understand the terminology used in this topic.

  Also, ensure that the installation files for the **Contoso.msi** app are in an accessible location on your network.